 - Applicants are not permitted to perform productive work or accept paid or unpaid employment

-The B2 visa is for individuals who wish to travel in the US or for personal reasons, such as for tourism, pleasure, or to receive medical treatment.
-It is for tourists from a foreign country who wish to enter the US temporarily.
+The B2 visa is for individuals who wish to travel in the US or for personal reasons, such as tourism, pleasure, or to receive medical treatment.
+It is primarily for tourists from a foreign country who wish to enter the US temporarily.

 What is the Duration of the B-1 and B-2 Visas?